cknoll/git-voting/README.md

 1. Currently high medial awareness due to US presidential elections and a significant amount of people who claim irregularities.
 2. Good chance to point out the importance of transparency, credibility, signatures, encryption, and anonymity.
-3. Good chance to raise awareness for established tools like *git*, *gpg* and *tor* outside of the tech bubble.
+3. Good chance to raise awareness for established tools like *git*, *gpg* or *openPGP*.
-4. Very good possibility to point out an positively framed use case for online anonymity and *tor*.
+4. Good possibility to point out an positively framed use case for online anonymity.
 5. If digital voting will come, it must at least be based on Free and Open Source Software and community-approved concepts.
-6. The usage of established tools (git, gpg, tor) increase the level of understandability (e.g. compared to blockchain-based approaches).
+6. The usage of established tools (git, gpg, ...) increase the level of understandability (e.g. compared to blockchain-based approaches).

 ### General Arguments for Online Voting